-Shena-Ann is an associate in our litigation department where she advises and represents commercial clients on matters such as insolvency proceedings, arbitration claims, receiverships and other enforcement proceedings.
+Shena-Ann is an Associate in our Litigation Department where she advises and represents commercial clients on an extensive range of matters which include: employment matters, insolvency proceedings, arbitration claims, receiverships and other enforcement proceedings.
 She joined the firm in 2010.

-Shena-Ann obtained an associate degree in law and history from the Barbados Community College before attending the University of the West Indies Cave Hill, where she graduated with an LL.B (Hons.) in 2008.
+Shena-Ann obtained an associate degree in law and history from the Barbados Community College and was awarded a Barbados Exhibition.
+Thereafter, she attended the University of the West Indies Cave Hill and graduated with a Bachelor of Laws degree (Hons.) in 2008 .

 In 2014, Shena- Ann completed a post-graduate degree in commercial law from the University of Cambridge as a Cambridge Trust and Chevening Scholar.

 a part-time member of the Faculty of Law, University of the West Indies, Cave Hill,

 a Law Reform Commissioner; and

 a member of the Core Working Group to Assist the Office of the Supervisor of Insolvency in Reviewing Barbados’ Insolvency Legislation.